rorykoehein/warx/README.md

 5. messages-actions (network-state-glue: translates network messages to redux actions vice versa)
 6. game state (redux + redux-observable, possibly mobx or redux + sagas)
 7. data sources (not yet implemented)

-## Tests
-Jest is used for unit tests.
-Run `yarn test` in the root dir to run the server tests or in the client dir to run the client tests.

-### CI
-CircleCI is configured to run the tests in this repository on every branch and master.
-Tests must pass on PRs before merging.

-## Build and deploy

-This is still a bit awkward with some .sh files, because we need to copy some client files into the server, etc.

-If you run your own server, you can choose to let this server register itself with a www.warx.io.
-Your server will then appear on all other servers that registered themselves with this 'hub'.

-### Build
-Running `./build.sh` will create a production ready version in the `./dist` folder.
-This will build both the server and client.
-To run it, run `yarn start` from the `./dist` folder.

-### Environment vars
-When running the server you can set these env vars:

-#### HUB
-The central hub to register your server with, your server will appear on all other servers registered this this hun.
-Default: http://www.warx.io

-#### ADDRESS
-Your server's http(s) address, this is where users will be redirected to if they choose to join your server

-#### SERVER_NAME
-The name of your game server that will appear on all server lists

-#### LOCATION
-Geographical location, so players can join a server close to them.

-#### NUM_BOTS
-Number of bots to start the server with

-#### MAX_PLAYERS
-Maximum number of players that can join your server.
-More than 10 doesn't run smoothly at the moment.

-*More env vars will be added related to rules*

-### Deploy to Heroku
-1. Create a heroku app and []add the needed env vars](https://devcenter.heroku.com/articles/config-vars) to your app
-2. Build using `./build.sh` from the root project folder
-2. Run `./heroku.sh` from the root project folder
-3. Fill in your app name in the prompt

-### Deploy to Now.sh
-1. Build using `./build.sh` to build to `./dist`
-2. Create an [.env.production](https://zeit.co/docs/features/env-and-secrets#--dotenv-option) file and fill in the needed env vars
-3. From the dist folder `now --dotenv=./.env.production`
-4. Set your now alias to the server name you chose in the env vars

 ## Modules in state
 The state folder is where the business logic lives.
 This is the largest layer and